tomcastleman/laravel-elixir-talk/readme.md

 template compilation, asset combination & versioning, and browser sync to give you ideas for how to structure your Vue projects and workflow.

-_Not ready for vuex?_ Regardless of your backend stack (but using PHP examples), we'll then take look at simple techniques for reading and writing data to / from your Vue components.
+_Not ready for vuex?_ Regardless of your backend stack we'll take look at a few simple techniques for reading and writing data to / from your Vue components.

 To follow along, or try it out later follow the instructions below.